 Plastic pumpkins and foam headstones fill the shops.
 Youtube groans under the weight of Halloween makeup tutorials.
 And the television stations pump their channels full of creaky old horror films.
 But for those in the know, this is the time for Halloween spells, honouring the dead, and preparing for winter.

 Don’t panic at the mention of the word ‘spells’.
 Have you ever approached a car park, whispering “Please let there be a space” as you did so?
 You technically cast a spell.
 Or have you crossed your fingers while buying a lottery ticket?
 Same thing.
+You’re asking the Universe, the powers that be, the Gods, for something.
 Keeping it simple, much like the witches’ charms we looked at, is your best bet for success.